Heal the Whole

 What causes obesity?

 Experts suggest that the chief causes of obesity are a sedentary lifestyle with physical inactivity and a poor diet.
-Exercise for Cancer and Movement provides a physical activity to help control weight.
+Exercise for Cancer provides a physical activity to help control weight.
 Supporting your health and healing with your proper weight is not only about the numbers you see on the scale.
 The food you put in your mouth defines your wellness.
 Learn more about Cancer Diet.
+But there can be other factors.

-How many people in the United States are overweight or obese today?
+How many people in each state are overweight or obese?

 Rates of obesity have steadily increased over the past few decades in the United States.